civ4-mp/pbmod/README.md

 http://civ-wiki.de/wiki/Mehrspieler_(Civ4) (German) for more information.

 3. The repo https://github.com/civ4-mp/save-over-http provides our solution for the incredible slow loading of Pitboss games.
-We extended the Civ4:BTS executable and reelease the file transfer from Civ4 to an external library (libcurl).
+We extended the Civ4:BTS executable and release the file transfer from Civ4 to an external library (libcurl).
 The external library downloads the save over http(s).